kh14762/chiral-impulse/README.md

 | 412   | **platonic** | stone | Schell corp. |

 #### Dark
-  _A programmed artificial caretaker that controls substation functionality.
+  _A seemingly sentiant caretaker that controls substation functionality.
 Linguists have spent decades attempting to decompile its image but little progress has been made_.
   - can carry long thought provoking conversations.
-  - Has the same access privledge as a pilot.
+  - Has the same access as a pilot.
   - tablet.

   #### Seer